YasnoSolnishko/YasnoSolnishko/README.md

 ### Hi there 👋

-   I am an experienced process engineer with over 15 years of experience, and I have a passion for data analysis and machine learning.
+   I am a Junior Data Analyst (former Process Engineer) passionate about data analysis and machine learning.
 I have always been interested in automating reports and creating sophisticated formulas in Excel to help businesses make the best decisions for their development.
    To deepen my knowledge in analysis, I have completed several online courses, through which I have learned Python, SQL, mathematical statistics, probability theory, product metrics, and frameworks for product development.
 Through academic projects, I have gained practical experience in conducting statistical tests, creating dashboards in Tableau, and using GIT and AIRFLOW.
    I am now looking to use my skill set to help another organization improve its decision-making processes through data analysis.
 I am particularly interested in machine learning and am committed to continuing to learn more about it in the future to become a data scientist.